ipfs-shipyard/ipfs-primer/avenues-for-access/lessons/sneakernets.md

 ### Step 1: Download the content you want to move, plus a copy of IPFS

-Use `ipfs get` command o download the content you want to move across networks.
+Use `ipfs get` command to download the content you want to move across networks.
 In this example, we download a complete snapshot of Wikipedia archive to disk, saving it as a folder called `WikipediaSnapshot` _(Warning: this snapshot is 15 GB.
 You might want to use something smaller)_:

 ```sh
 $ ipfs get Qme2sLfe9ZMdiuWsEtajWMDzx6B7VbjzpSC2VWhtB6GoB1/wiki/Anasayfa.html -o WikipediaSnapshot